 As catastrophic as that sounds, there’s likely to be very minimal effect on our solar system from the galactic merger due to the vast distances between stars.

 I don’t know about you but I can’t keep up with God.
 I’m humbled by everything.
 I’m slow and I get lost in space easily.
 I can’t hold a candle, for example, to a hummingbird.
-Those little guys are smart.
+Those little critters are smart.
 They migrate hundreds of miles between flowers.
 Five hundred or so of which can be over the Gulf of Mexico!
 No landmarks, yet they don’t get lost.
 They navigate with only their natural sense.
 God only knows what that is.

 Me, I need a map.
 And I still get lost.